Travnik: Tourism

 Like many Bosnian towns, Travnik's tourism is based largely on its history and geography.
-Nearby Mount Vlašić is one of the tallest peaks in Bosnia and Herzegovina, and an excellent spot for skiing, hiking and sledding.
-Whilst tourism is not very strong for the town, Mount Vlašić is probably its chief tourist attraction.
+Nearby Mount Vlašić is one of the tallest peaks in Bosnia and Herzegovina, and a popular spot for skiing, hiking and sledding.

 Numerous structures dating to the Ottoman era have survived in near perfect condition, such as numerous mosques, oriental homes, two clock towers (sahat kula; Travnik is the only town in Bosnia and Herzegovina to have two clock towers) and fountains.
 The old town dates back to the early 15th century, making it one of the most popular and widely accessible sites from that time.